-Sand spreaders are equipment designed to assist in snow removal.
-Snow removal tools are an annual necessity for businesses, homeowners and farmers across America.
-But, do you know why you need a sand spreader vs. typical snow removal tools this Winter?
-Messer Repair is here to walk you through the benefits of a sand spreader with this helpful guide.
+Sand spreaders are equipment that are specifically designed to assist in the removal of snow.
+Every year, businesses, landscape companies, municipalities, homeowners, and farmers across America require snow removal tools.
+However, do you know why a sand spreader is necessary in addition to typical snow removal tools during the winter?
+Messer Repair is here to guide you through the benefits of using a sand spreader with this helpful guide.

 What is a sand spreader used for?

-A sand spreader can spread anything from sand, salt, grass, seed, fertilizer and lime.
-However, the sand spreader really provides return on investment during the cold winter months.
-Whether you’re working on a farm, construction site or large tract of land…you need to plan your winter response.
+A sand spreader can spread anything from sand, salt, grass, seed, fertilizer, and lime.
+However, the sand spreader provides a return on investment during cold winter.
+Whether you’re maintaining a commercial property, working on a farm, a construction site, or a large tract of land…you need to plan your winter response.

-By using a sand spreader, you are actively making a plan to keep your property safe and stay operating during the winter months.
+Using a sand spreader, you are actively planning to keep your property safe and stay operating during the winter months.
 It’s just that after you deploy the sand spreader, you have to think about what you’re doing beyond that.

 Does sand actually melt ice and snow?

 Sand doesn’t melt ice and snow.
-The real question is why is sand better than your standard salt application?
+The real question is why sand is better than your standard salt application.
 Modern rock salt is gritty and a mix of salt and sand elements.
-Salt to melt, while sand prevents further accumulation.
+Salt melts, while sand prevents further accumulation.

 How do I keep my driveway from freezing?